Aashs/Covid-data-scraper/README.md

 # How to use?

 You can directly request from our **[web-api](https://covid19data.tk/)**.
-Refer to https://covid19data.tk/docs about Parameters/args.
+Refer to https://covid19data.tk/docs about Parameters.

 **Running the source** if you want to run the source merge both api/main.py and covid.py **[here](https://replit.com/@Aashes/CovidTracker#main.py)**.
 Since we are using threads to run our code simentensoly